guycipher/k4/README.md

 - High speed writes.
 Reads are also fast but writes are the primary focus.
 - Durability
 - Optimized for RAM and flash storage (SSD)
 - Variable length binary keys and values.
-Keys and their values can be any length
+Keys and their values can be any size that paired don't exceed available memory at time of operation.
 - Write-Ahead Logging (WAL).
 System writes PUT and DELETE operations to a log file before applying them to K4.
 - Atomic transactions.
 Multiple PUT and DELETE operations can be grouped together and applied atomically to K4.
 - Multi-threaded parallel paired compaction.
 SSTables are paired up during compaction and merged into a single SSTable(s).
 This reduces the number of SSTables and minimizes disk I/O for read operations.